1993 Major League Baseball draft

 The 1993 Major League Baseball draft began with first round selections on June 3, 1993.
 Alex Rodriguez was selected first overall by the Seattle Mariners.
-Other notable draftees included Chris Carpenter, Torii Hunter, Jason Varitek, Scott Rolen, future NFL Hall of Famer Marshall Faulk, and Heisman Trophy winner Charlie Ward.
+Other notable draftees included future Baseball Hall of Fame inductees Scott Rolen and Billy Wagner.
+Future All-Stars Chris Carpenter, Torii Hunter, and Jason Varitek were also selected, along with future NFL Hall of Famer Marshall Faulk and Heisman Trophy winner Charlie Ward.